-Non-management directors meet in executive session at each regularly scheduled meeting of the Board of Directors without any members of management present.
-In addition, independent directors typically meet at each regularly scheduled meeting of the Board of Directors.
-Mr. Meltzer, as chairperson of the Corporate Governance and Nominating Committee, presides over meetings of non-management directors and of independent directors.
+Non-management directors meet in executive session at regularly scheduled meetings of the Board of Directors without any members of management present.
+In addition, independent directors typically meet at regularly scheduled meetings of the Board of Directors.
+Mr. Zilavy, as chairperson of the Corporate Governance and Nominating Committee, presides over meetings of non-management directors and of independent directors.